smcoder123/TinDog-website/README.md

 # TinDog-website
-A website front-end designed using HTML and CSS using bootstrap libraries.
+A website front-end designed using HTML and CSS using bootstrap library.